 He nodded, expression sheepish, and she smiled, a slight, crooked thing, truer still than the smiles he had seen her give to others.

 "It's an impressive specimen."
-She kissed him on the cheek, and caressed his face, her fingers dancing along his jawline.
-"Such a willful child... even more so than your brother."
-She sighed.
-"What ever will I do with you..."
-Her voice softened.
-She seemed to be talking more to herself than to him.
+Her fingers traced his face, danced along his jawline.
+"Such a willful child... even more so than your brother.
+What ever will I do with you..."
+Her voice grew soft.

 Harry turned his attention to his father, who had yet to acknowledge him.
 He waited in silence, and as the time went by, he began to fiddle nervously with the buttons of his jerkin.
-He had already been apprehensive about being summoned, and the prolonged silence didn't assuage his feelings.
+He had already been apprehensive about being summoned, and the prolonged silence did nothing to assuage his feelings.
 Just as he was about to speak up the King turned to face him with a bored expression, his fat face visibly brightening when he caught sight of the stag.
 His eyes lit up and his cheeks widened into a smile.

 "You brought that down yourself?
 Without help?"

-"Even a Prince must be held responsible for his actions, and all the consequences that arise thereafter.
+Harry opened his mouth to argue, a rebuttal on the tip of his tongue, but Lord Jon's hand on his shoulder stopped him.
+"Even a prince must be held responsible for his actions," he said, "and all the consequences that arise thereafter.
 You brought this on yourself Harry.
 Pate did nothing wrong, and he deserves no punishment, but more often than not, it is the innocent that pay for the crimes of the wicked.
 That is the way of the world."

-"You would deny your king?"
+"You would deny your king?" his father said.

 "You've got some nerve, boy."
 Robert gestured to the rod.
 Pate retrieved it with shaking fingers, and presented it to his king.
 "More nerve than any man in all of the Seven Kingdoms.
 See here, boy, if you don't whip him, I will, and it'll be a lot worse coming from me."

 Harry was beyond shocked.
 "You - you would do that?
 Just for skip-"